AryToNeX/Glasscord/README.md

 Tells the window compositor whether to blur behind windows or not.

 **Note:** Check the Glasstron project to see which window servers/managers are compatible

-## How do i compile it ?
-It is as simple as doing `npm -i` from the Glasscord folder.

 ## I want to contribute to this madness!
 Did you find a bug?
 File it in the issues section!